rishitkamboj/diversion2k24/README.md

 ## About Section

-Learn more about HomeBizz and the initiative to support women and homemakers in the about section.
+Learn more about HomeBizz and the initiative for rural development and women empowerment in the about section.

 ## Contact and Support